ibm-cloud-docs/pattern-watson-speech-vision/watson-design.md

 ### GPU supported on IBM Cloud for SaaS

-Link to GPU supported on IBM Cloud.
+Link to GPU supported on IBM Cloud

 ### Integrating with** **Maximo Visual Inspection Edge